lowczarc/lowczarc/README.md

 I <s>rarely</s> sometimes write articles about my learnings and discoveries, you can read them [here](https://blog.lancelot.life)<br>
 I made a list of cool and interesting people you should check out [here](https://lancelot.life/influences)

-Don't hesitate to contact me at contact@lancelot.life and on [Twitter](https://twitter.com/ZerevoSerossu) 😃
+Don't hesitate to contact me at lancelot@owczarczak.fr and on [Twitter](https://twitter.com/ZerevoSerossu) 😃